Rorymar/Color-Palette-Pal/README.md

-# Color Palette Pal
+# The Color Palette Pal
-A color palette creator meant to help artists and web designers create both attractive and accessible palettes

-# Project Background
-TBA
+A downloadable, offline application that aims to simplify the creation and accessibility of color palettes for artists, designers, and hobbyists alike.

+### Acknowledgements
+This tool was developed by the Color Palette Pals—Kiron Das, Salsa Essader, Lee Farmer, Rory Martin, and Aidan Rosenblatt—as part of CSCI 4440: Software Design and Documentation at Rensselaer Polytechnic Institute (RPI).
+Created over the course of four months, the project was accompanied by comprehensive documentation submitted to fulfill the course requirements.
+You can find our GitHub repository here: https://github.com/Rorymar/Color-Palette-Pal.

+### Features
+Tools to Generate Palettes
+- Palette from Scratch; Generate random palettes, customize colors manually, and save your designs.
+- Palette from Image; Extract a palette from the colors in an image the user uploads.
+Tools to Check Accessibility
+- Color Blindness Toggles; View how palettes look under different types of color blindness.
+- Image Filter for Color Blindness; View how an image looks under different types of color blindness.
+- Color Blindness Palette Adjustor; Changes your palette to be distinguishable under color blindness.

 # Installation Instructions
 TBA

+# Coding Standards
-# Programming Practices
+## Programming Practices
-## Commenting
+### Commenting
-A comment should be concise, relevant, and informative.
-Always comment before a function, method, class, etc. about the role of said code.
+Comments should be concise, relevant, and informative.
+Provide comments before functions, methods, classes, and other significant code segments, describing their purpose and functionality.
-## Naming Conventions
+### Naming Conventions
-Variable names should be consistent and understandable.
-Avoid overly long variable names and names matching other elements of the code.
-For style consistency, variable names should be camel-case, plus function and class names should be pascal-case.
+Use consistent and descriptive variable names.
+Avoid overly lengthy names or those that conflict with other code elements.
+Follow camelCase for variables and PascalCase for functions and classes.
-## Spacing
+### Spacing
-Tab spacing should be 4 characters wide and there should be one empty line between function definitions.
+Use a tab width of 4 spaces.
+Include one blank line between function definitions for clarity.
-## Brace Placement
+### Brace Placement
-Braces should begin on the line following that of the class declaration, function declaration, and loop conditions.
+Place opening braces on the line immediately following class declarations, function declarations, and loop conditions.

-# Unity Practices
+## Unity Practices
-## Scenes
+### Scenes
+Create a new scene for each major feature (e.g., Palette From Scratch).
+Each scene must include the following:
+- A back button with a white arrow in the bottom-left corner, navigating to an existing page.
+- Italicized white text at the top displaying the feature title.
+- The image `Assets/Images/thepal.png` in the top-right corner.
-New scenes should be created for every new major feature (ie, Palette From Scratch).
-In addition, every scene must have a back button with a white arrow in the bottom left corner to go to an existing navigation page plus italicized white text at the top with the feature title.
-Every scene must also include Assets/Images/thepal.png in the top right corner and "made by the color palette pals" in the bottom right corner.
-Also, scenes should have two bars of the color #193456 on the top and bottom of the page, where the elements previously defined will be located.
-Scenes should be stored in the Assets/Scenes/DevScenes folder.
+- The text "Made by the Color Palette Pals" in the bottom-right corner.
+Scenes should also feature two bars with the color `#193456` at the top and bottom of the page, where the specified elements will be placed.
+All scenes must be stored in the `Assets/Scenes/DevScenes` folder.
-## UI elements
+### UI Elements
-All UI elements need to be placed on a main canvas.
-Also, UI elements should be contained within empty game objects for organization purposes when there are three or more similar objects (ie, Color1 in the PaletteManager).
-This is welcome for fewer objects if the developer deems the extra game object important for the organization.
+All UI elements must be placed on a main canvas.
+Group similar UI elements into empty GameObjects for better organization when there are three or more similar elements (e.g., `Color1` in `PaletteManager`).
+Grouping is also encouraged for fewer elements if deemed necessary for clarity.
-Clickable buttons excluding the back button must be the color #477FAE, and all other UI elements must contrast with the UI elements they are placed on top of.
+Clickable buttons (excluding the back button) must use the color `#477FAE`.
+All UI elements should contrast adequately with the backgrounds they are placed on.
-## Images
+### Images
-Images should be placed in the Assets/Images folder and should be high quality.
-Images used should have high contrast.
+Images must be stored in the `Assets/Images` folder and be of high quality.
+Ensure images have high contrast.
-## Scripts
+### Scripts
-Scripts should be placed in the Assets/Scripts folder.
+Scripts must be stored in the `Assets/Scripts` folder.
-## Materials
+### Materials
-Materials should be placed in the Assets/Materials folder.
+Materials must be stored in the `Assets/Materials` folder.

-# Other General Project Practices
+## Other General Project Practices
-## Github Model
+### GitHub Model
-The project will have a project branch and a developer branch.
-Only stable and tested code should be applied to the project branch.
-If necessary, create feature branches of the dev branch.
+The project will include a project branch and a developer branch.
+Only stable, tested code should be merged into the project branch.
+If needed, create feature branches from the developer branch.
-## Commits
+### Commits
-Commit often, and always comment on the changes in your commits.
-Commits should not contain any unfinished work or program-breaking features that are not documented with a high-priority issue on Jira and are known by all team members.
+Commit regularly and include detailed comments on the changes.
+Commits should not contain unfinished work or unstable features unless documented with a high-priority issue on Jira and communicated to all team members.